margaretmf/margaretmf.github.io/vocabulary.md

 ## Meaning: ##
 * A statement of the exact meaning of a word, especially in a dictionary
 * The degree of distinctness in outline of an object, image, or sound, especially of an image in a photograph or on a screen

+## Infrastructure: ##
+* The underlying foundation or basic framework (as of a system or organization)
+* Infra- means "below;" so the infrastructure is the "underlying structure" of a country and its economy, the fixed installations that it needs in order to function